top of page

 • Dec 8, 2024

-• 18 min read
+• 19 min read

-A bit of background
+A little bit of background📝

-This post documents our week-long day self-drive around the Republic of Ireland in April 2018.
-Our wanderings were part of a two-week trip to celebrate our 25th wedding anniversary.
 We started with Easter in London then flew to Dublin.
 From there we hired a car and headed north, for two and a half days in Northern Ireland, staying in Belfast and driving up to the Giant's Causeway before exploring some of Ireland in the south.
+[Note: I'll refer to the Republic of Ireland as Ireland throughout this post, and the Island of Ireland refers to both Northern Ireland and the Republic of Ireland.]

 We set out in the morning from Belfast, travelling until lunchtime to make it to Galway.
-This was a 325km trek south into Ireland and to the far west of the island of Ireland.
+This was a 325km trek south into Ireland and to the far west of the Island of Ireland.

 We found a Subway for our lunch in a shopping centre built into the old city walls.
 How cool is that?
+I mean, the shopping centre, not the Subway.
+It's kind of the same, no matter where you go, right?

 Galway is a city in County Galway, perched on the River Corrib between Lough Corrib and Galway Bay.
 Below are some shots from our post-lunch wanderings around the city.
-The arch you can see in the centre middle photo is part of the original city walls, built to protect the city's quays, constructed in 1584.
+The arch you in the centre middle photo is part of the original city walls, built to protect the city's quays, constructed in 1584.
 Galway is quite a nice place, with its harbour, compact town centre, and pretty green spaces.

 After leaving Galway we headed south towards our accommodation for the next two nights in the village of Spiddal.
 We had just started our journey along parts of the Wild Atlantic Way, a driving route that winds its way all along the west coast of the island of Ireland.
 The route in its entirety covers around 2500km of rugged landscapes and stunning beaches.
 As the below map shows, the Wild Atlantic Way starts in Muff in County Donegal in Northern Ireland and snakes its way south around the coastline all the way to Kinsale in County Cork in Ireland.
+I've circled the places we travelled to during our Ireland sojourn, and you can see them in relation to Belfast and Dublin.
+The parts of the Wild Atlantic Way that we experienced took us from Connemara to the Cliffs of Moher, to Dingle and further south onto the Ring of Kerry.

 Heading west from Galway along the Wild Atlantic Way gave us the chance to experience an Irish beach.
 Nothing like the beaches in Australia!
 This was spring and E and I had long pants, jumpers, scarves, and coats on!
 Still, it was sunny at Salthill Beach and we managed to take some lovely photos.
 The one in the bottom left of the collage below is my favourite.
 The sparkly water against the stunning blue sky was a welcome sight, despite the cold temperatures.

 We'd booked into a 200-year-old thatched cottage near Spiddal for two nights.
 We met the cottage owner in the village and then followed her to the cottage as she told us we'd not find our way on our own.
-I get it, as the cottage was literally in the middle of nowhere!
+I get it, as the cottage is literally in the middle of nowhere!

 Around 80km west of Spiddal is Kylemore Abbey, sitting just on the edge of the Connemara National Park.
 The park spans some 2000 hectares of County Galway, from Diamond Hill south to Clifdon, on the western chunk of the country.
 The park has been open to the public since 1980.
-Kylemore Abbey was our first stop on day 2 as we explored the Connemara region and the national park.
+Kylemore Abbey was our first stop on Day 2 as we explored the Connemara region and the national park.
 What a beautiful setting!

 Kylemore was built as a castle in 1868 by a wealthy businessman, Mitchell Henry, who was a key figure in Irish politics and social reform.
 Mitchell Henry built the castle for his beloved wife, Margaret, and the family lived there for 35 years.
 Since the 1920s, Kylemore has been home to an order of Belgian Benedictine nuns that was founded in 1598.
 The nuns came to Ireland as refugees after WW1 after their abbey was bombed in Ypres.
 From 1923 right up until 2010, the abbey was a boarding and day school for Irish and international female students.
 Here are a couple of shots from inside the abbey.